asarubbi/logseq-text-expander/README.md

 # Logseq Text Expander

-A robust, production-ready text expander plugin for Logseq.
+A functional, opinionated text expander plugin for Logseq.
 Automatically replaces predefined triggers with longer text snippets as you type.
+This comes with no guarantees.
+I just created it for my personal need.
+Use it at your own risk.

 ## Features